ImtiazVision/Java/Notes.md

 **Latency** : is defined as the amount of time it takes to execute an operation or generate a result.
 Latency is also known as reaction time.

 **Throughput** : is defined as the amount of time it takes to execute an operation or generate a result.
 Throughput is also known as response time.
 It is a measure of the quantity of work performed in a given length of time.
 Throughput in the context of concurrency may be thought of as the time it takes to run a program or calculation.

+**Critical Section** : Any area of code that may be performed concurrently by more than one thread of the program and exposes any shared data or resources utilized by the application for access is considered a critical section.